-Together with the South African Police Services (SAPS) and the Community Police Forum (CPF), increasing crime prevention awareness in our neighbourhoods has helped us reduce the opportunity for crime to escalate and to ensure a quicker response, so that these activities are not going by entirely unnoticed.
+Together with the South African Police Services (SAPS) and the Community Police Forum (CPF), increasing crime prevention awareness in our neighbourhoods has helped us reduce the opportunity for crime to escalate and to ensure a quicker response, so that these activities do not go by entirely unnoticed.

-Our three neighbourhoods border on the forest and green belt areas and as such keeping a good line of communication with emergency services means swift effective reaction not only to crime but to other emergencies such as fire, forestry and search and rescue services.
+Our three neighbourhoods border on the forest and green belt areas and as such keeping a good line of communication with emergency services means swift, effective reaction not only to crime but to other emergencies such as fire, forestry and search and rescue.

 What we do?